-In Oblivion, you fight to keep Mehrunes Dagon, the Daedric Prince of Destruction, from entering Mundus, turning Nirn into a blasted wasteland and either enslave or wipe out humanity, thereby making the world an extension of his domain.
+In Oblivion, you fight to keep Mehrunes Dagon, the Daedric Prince of Destruction, from entering our plane of existence, turning it into a blasted wasteland and either enslave or wipe out humanity, thereby making the world an extension of his domain.

 In Skyrim, you are not fighting to save a kingdom, or a continent, or even humanity itself.
 Alduin’s final goal is the COMPLETE AND UTTER ANNIHILATION OF THE PLANET.
 That is why he wants souls.
 Once he has devoured enough souls, he will have enough power to fulfill that purpose.
 He IS the end of the world personified.